Marietta de Patras: King's mistress

 Marietta was born on an unknown date in Patras, Greece.
 It is not known when she arrived in Cyprus, however, she became the mistress of King John II of Cyprus before 1438.
 The Chronicle of Florio Bustron describes her as having been "very beautiful and prudent".
 Together King John and Marietta had one son, King James II of Cyprus (1439/1440- 10 July 1473), who reigned in 1463-1473.
-He married Catherine Cornaro in 1472, by whom he had one posthumous son, James III of Cyprus; he also had four illegitimate children by an unnamed mistress.

 In February 1442, King John married his second wife, the fourteen-year-old Byzantine princess Helena Palaiologina.
 His first wife Amadea Palaiologina of Monferrato had died childless in September 1440.
 Upon being apprised of the existence of Marietta and her son, Queen Helena ordered that Marietta's nose was to be cut off.

 Queen Helena continued her enmity towards James.
 In 1456, he was appointed Archbishop of Nicosia, an act which enraged her.
 When he murdered Iacopo Urri, the Royal Chamberlain on 1 April 1457 and escaped to the island of Rhodes after having been removed from office, the King pardoned him and restored him to his archbishopric which further angered the Queen.
 In 1458, both King John and Queen Helena died.
 The crown of Cyprus passed to John's only surviving daughter by Helena, Charlotte, who reigned as Queen regnant.
 James, however, challenged her right to occupy the throne, and with the help of the Mameluk Sultan of Egypt, James forced Charlotte to flee Cyprus, and in 1463, he was crowned king.

 In 1468, King James gave Marietta the villages of Pano Kivides, Lysos, Peristerona, and Pelathousa as gifts.

+Her son married Catherine Cornaro in 1472, by whom he had one posthumous son, James III of Cyprus; he also had four illegitimate children by an unnamed mistress.